 Bonjour RATP

 RATP is the organization responsible for all public transportation within the Paris region.
 The app is great for seeing the status of metros and trains.
 Delays and disturbances to service are indicated in real time.
+You can buy tickets directly in the app.
 There are also detailed maps of routes for all lines of transport.

 Île-de-France Mobilités